Arctic Monkeys win coveted album gong at top UK music awards

 "That rock 'n roll, it just won't go away," frontman Alex Turner said as he accepted the award.

-The Arctic Monkeys were the bookies favorites to walk away with the Mastercard British Album of the Year award this year, the third time they have won it.
+The Arctic Monkeys were the bookies favourites to walk away with the Mastercard British Album of the Year award this year, the third time they have won it.

 (Reporting by Sarah Young)